Robert Rodriguez's unrealized projects: Cobra series

 At the 2019 Cannes Film Festival, Sylvester Stallone revealed he had plans to reboot his 1986 action film Cobra as a streaming series, say "That (conceit) was what if Bruce Springsteen had a gun?
 That was rock n' roll meets drama.
 That should have been another franchise because that character was so cool.
 And I blew it.
 My personal life got in the way.
 But we're trying to bring it back as a streaming TV series.
 Bring out the zombie squad.
 I'm long gone, but the idea is really good."
 Later that year Stallone revealed to Fandango that "I'm talking with Robert Rodriguez right now about Cobra, which looks like that could happen," and that "It's basically his baby now."

 El Gato

 In September 2019, Rodriguez signed on as director and executive producer on the television series El Gato for Apple TV+.
 By February 2024, Rodriguez left the project, prior to Amazon Prime Video taking over from Apple TV+.

 2020s

 Zorro (TV series)

 In December 2020, Rodriguez was set to executive produce a Zorro television series for NBC.
 In January 2022, the series was moved from NBC to The CW and later ordered six scripts.
+In September 2024, the series moved from The CW to CBS.